 Business Rates Exemptions and Reliefs

-Some properties are exempt from paying business rates.
-An exemption can be granted for a specified period, 3 months for example, or be continuous unless circumstances change.
+Not all business properties have to pay business rates.
+An exemption can be given for a specified period, three months for example, or be continuous unless circumstances change.

 - Deceased persons estate